-Those who don’t work in Credit Management have the perception that the credit control team spends all of its time chasing debt.
+Those who don’t work in Credit Management have the perception that the credit control team spends all of its time spent collecting debt.
 However, this is not borne out by the results of the information gathered as part of the Credit Management Benchmark.

 One Credit Manager interviewed during the process said that management in her company expects her team to be on the telephone calling customers from first thing in the morning to last thing in the evening and would be shocked if they discovered that so little time was actually spent chasing monies due.